|Oracle® Retail Data Model Implementation and Operations Guide

 OS and File system factor is the install and configuration and maintain space for OS and DB

-Redundant factor= ASM disk space and RAID factor. [ RAID 1=2, RAID 5=1.25 or 1.33 ]
+Redundant factor= ASM disk space and RAID factor.
+[RAID 1=2, RAID 5=1.25 or 1.33]

 Compress factor depends how you apply the compress function.
-If you are executing on an Exadata Database machine, it has a huge savings in disk space by using compression.
+If you are executing on an Oracle Exadata Database machine, it has a huge savings in disk space by using compression.

 Many data warehouse operations are based upon large table scans and other I/O-intensive operations, which perform vast quantities of random I/Os.
-In order to achieve optimal performance the hardware configuration must be sized end to end to sustain this level of throughput.
+To achieve optimal performance the hardware configuration must be sized end to end to sustain this level of throughput.
 This type of hardware configuration is called a balanced system.
 In a balanced system all components - from the CPU to the disks - are orchestrated to work together to guarantee the maximum possible I/O throughput.
 I/O performance is always a key consideration for data warehouse designers and administrators.
 The typical workload in a data warehouse is especially I/O intensive, with operations such as large data loads and index builds, creation of materialized views, and queries over large volumes of data.
 Design the underlying I/O system for a data warehouse to meet these heavy requirements.

 To create a balanced system, answer the following questions: